td-kwj-zp2023/webgpu-msm-bls12-377/README.md

 In WASM, the max unsigned integer type is $64$-bits, so max limb size is $32$-bits.
 In the GPU context using WebGPU, the max unsigned integer type is $32$-bits, so max limb-size is $16$-bits wide.
 We therefore have to recalculate Mistcha’s calculations to determine the optimal limb size in WebGPU.

-Modular multiplications are inherently slow operations because of the large bit-width of the elements, and **X*Y mod P** requires a division (~$100x$ more expensive than a multiplication) to know how many times P has to be subtracted from the product to be contained in the bounds of the prime field.
+Modular multiplications are inherently slow operations because of the large bit-width of the elements, and **X*Y mod P** requires a division (~ $100$ times more expensive than a multiplication) to know how many times P has to be subtracted from the product to be contained in the bounds of the prime field.
 [Montgomery Multiplication](https://hackmd.io/lF8qDQZnR0quXhXJ1TkC5Q) makes modular multiplications more efficient by transforming the problem into Montgomery Form.

 The motivation at reducing the montgomery multiplication execution time is:

-**1.** MSMs comprise ~$70-80$% of the proof generation time, and (2) Field multiplications are the clear bottleneck in the computation, consuming ~$60-80$% of the total MSM runtime, (3) carry operation comprises ~$50$% of a single multiplication.
+**1.** MSMs comprises about $70-80$% of the proof generation time, and (2) Field multiplications are the clear bottleneck in the computation, consuming ~ $60-80$% of the total MSM runtime, (3) carry operation comprises ~ $50$% of a single multiplication.

 Since WGSL shaders are limited to `u32` integers, and have no $64$-bit data types to support limb sizes above $16$ and up to $32$, we had to redo Mitscha-Baude's calculations to determine the number of loop iterations that can be done without a carry (also referred to as carry-free terms, or $k$).
 Our results, labeled with the same notation that Mitscha-Baude used, are as such: